Updated: Jun 6

 Post Production tools (Editing Software , Voice Over Mic and Music Libraries)

 Also, kindly note that where possible, we have included our affiliate links.
-It means that that if you buy a product or brand based on our recommendation, then we stand to make a small bit of money, at no extra cost to you.
+It means that that if you buy a product or brand based on our recommendation, then we stand to make a microscopic bit of money, at no extra cost to you.
 Since our travel films are mostly self-funded, this is a great and FREE way to support us, if you enjoy and value our work.
 So, thank you.
 OK let's get into it...

 It's been a journey: